brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README-ITSM.md

    - EnableCustomLogonBackgrounds.reg: Customizes logon screen wallpapers, providing a branded or standardized appearance for the login interface.
    - Domain-Ingress-Win10x11.reg: Protects domain shares, likely by configuring security settings or access permissions to ensure secure access to shared resources.
    - ITSM-Templates.deskthemepack: Configures the desktop theme, likely including settings for desktop background, window colors, and sounds to maintain a consistent visual experience.

-It is essential for the executor of the configuration procedures to pay close attention to the configurations being performed and ensure that the results align with the ITSM-Templates standard.
-This ensures consistency and compliance with organizational standards across all workstations.

 3. **NewDNSRegistering.vbs**: Located within the directory `C:\ITSM-Templates\PostIngress\` are various scripts aimed at facilitating post-ingress configurations for workstations within the COMPANY Active Directory (AD) Forest structure.
 This particular script registers the new DNS data for the workstation.
 To execute, right-click on the script and choose `"Run with command prompt`.
 Upon execution, the script will register the new workstation data in the DNS Servers of the COMPANY AD Forest structure.